 Top left to bottom right.
 Weigh your flour!
 Here is a good and inexpensive scale if you don't have one.

 I like to make a large well in the flour using the bottom of the bowl or your fist*.
 Pour your eggs into the middle of the well.
-Break each egg then start to scramble the eggs.
-Slowly incorporate the flour with the egg until a crumble mixture is achieved.
+Break each egg and start to scramble them.
+Slowly incorporate the flour with the eggs until a crumble mixture is achieved.

 Here are the stages of your pasta dough: